 There are plenty of rules out there on the internet about how you “should” write.
-Well, I say shoulds are just another form of cognitive distortion, so it’s time to kick some of those writing rules to the curb and replace them with anti-rules for writing.
+Well, I say shoulds are just another form of cognitive distortion, so it’s time to kick some of those rules to the curb and replace them with anti-rules for writing.

 Write every day

 Apparently this is something you’re supposed to do in order to grow as a writer.
 That’s fine if a) you’ve got free time on your hands, b) have boundless creativity, and/or c) you don’t have a mental illness.
 The reality is that for some people writing every day is not going to be realistic or desirable.
 I don’t write every day; I write in spurts, and that works for me, especially since I can use the scheduling feature to keep the reader-facing output consistent.

 If a ritual or a certain writing environment helps you, that’s great.
 But no matter how wonderful the ritual, it’s not going to help you avoid the occasional writer’s block, creative burnout, or flare-up of illness.
 Try to be flexible and allow yourself to go with the flow, even if sometimes that doesn’t seem to be getting you anywhere.

 Your blog is your space to write about whatever you want.
 Sure, maybe not all of your readers are going to be interested in reading all the different topics that you cover, but that’s okay.
 They’re perfectly capable of picking and choosing what they want to read,.
 You do you.
 If you choose to branch out into controversial topics, that’s okay too, but be aware that not everyone’s going to agree with you and some people might unfollow you.
 That doesn’t mean you shouldn’t write about those topics; just try not to take it personally if those topics or your viewpoint don’t work for some of your readers.